In this article

 While HAp does not adjust the polishing activity of the toothpaste, it incorporates a whitening element not otherwise found in standard toothpaste.6

-On the other hand, fluoride is bactericidal, which means it kills bacteria in the mouth.
-Many oral care brands think that by removing bacteria, they are improving the health of the mouth.
+On the other hand, fluoride is bactericidal, killing bacteria in the mouth.
+Many oral care brands think that by removing bacteria, they are improving the mouth's health.

 However, the oral microbiome requires a decent balance of bacteria to function well and keep your mouth healthy.
 Agents like chlorhexidine, triclosan, or alcohol may temporarily reduce bacterial overgrowth issues, but they can lead to other health problems over time.